-In a interview carried out in October 2007, illustrator Pete Wallbank discusses his work on the 1998 release of Survivors series one by Sovereign Video; and his work on the label's abortive plans for a series two release the following year.
+ILLUSTRATOR PETE WALLBANK here discusses his work on the 1998 release of Survivors series one by Sovereign Video; and his artistic contribution to the label's ultimately doomed plans for a series two release the following year.

 You've enjoyed a long and varied career as a commercial artist and illustrator, at what point did you become interested in the field of film and television illustration?